qmk/qmk_firmware/keyboards/chromatonemini/keymaps/via/readme.md

-# The via keymap for chromatonemini
+# The via keymap for chromatonemini, RGB MATRIX enabled.